 You have a decision to make

 In Isaiah 40:31 the prophet Isaiah states in the word of God that “they that wait of the Lord shall renew their strength”.
-Which means that we as believers have to see the value and benefit on how waiting can help to transform us in being the person we need to be.
-In the Amplified Bible that same verse says those who make the decision to wait for the Lord will have an expectation that the Lord will move in their circumstances.
+Which means that we as believers have to see the value on how waiting can help to transform us into being the person we need to be.
+In the Amplified Bible, that same verse says those who make the decision to wait for the Lord will have an expectation that the Lord will move in their circumstances.
 The person who makes the decision to wait with the right attitude in dealing with their life issues will not focus on the thing that is frustrating them but their focus is on the Lord.
 When we choose to make the decision to wait on the Lord we will have His joy which gives us strength.
 Not only do we have the joy of the Lord, but we have His peace to anchor our emotions so that we do not lose sight of the lesson in patience we are to master.
 Those who choose not to wait on the Lord and not grow with patience allow themselves to be robbed of their joy, their peace and having a negative attitude.

 You are called to be an eagle

-The second reason why it is important for us to wait of the Lord with the right attitude is because the Lord has called us to be eagle Christians.
+The second reason why it is important for us to wait on the Lord with the right attitude is because the Lord has called us to be eagle Christians.
 When we are waiting on the Lord regarding a particular area of our life that does not mean that we just pray and twiddle our fingers.
 On the contrary, verse thirty-one says that when we are waiting we are to “mount up on eagle’s wings”.
 To mount up on eagles wings means that we do not allow the just winds of life to overwhelm us that we throw in the towel and quit.
 An eagle when it is about to soar in the sky it does not flap its wings but it extends its wings so that the wind can lift it up to soar in the sky.
 When we are waiting between the sowing and the reaping, we are to allow the wind of the Holy Spirit to lift us up above what we are dealing with and soar in the spirit as an eagle Christian.
 We are to bless the Lord with all our souls as the psalmist declared and allow the Lord to renew our strength which will allow us to rise above the just winds of life (Psalms 103:5).

 Also when we learn to wait on the Lord, our waiting helps us to find our identity in the Christ.
-When we are in a season of waiting we are not to be running around like chickens which are fearful trying to find somewhere to hide.
-When we are in a season of waiting we are not to behave ourselves as a parrot which repeats what it hear others say but having no conviction of its own.
-When we are in a season of waiting we are not behave ourselves like ravens only looking out for itself and having no regard for others around them.
+When we are in a season of waiting we are not to run around like chickens which are fearful of trying to find somewhere to hide.
+When we are in a season of waiting we are not to behave ourselves as a parrot which repeats what it hear others say but have no conviction of its own.
+When we are in a season of waiting we should not behave like a raven only looking out for itself and having no regard for others around them.
 However, as we wait on the Lord, that we would conduct ourselves as an eagle which has vision to see things from God’s perspective.
 The Lord has called us to be eagle Christians because an eagle only soars with eagles and not only birds that do not share its characteristics.
 Are their times in our lives where we are afraid, selfish and listen to people more than we should listen to the Lord?
 The answer for all of us is yes, however, the Lord never called us to be chicken, a parrot, or a raven, He has called you and me to be an eagle.

 Your spiritual second wind